Kotlin/kotlinx.coroutines/coroutines-guide.md

 Launched 10 coroutines
 Coroutine 0 is done
 Coroutine 1 is done
-Coroutine 2 is done
-Cancelling job!
+Cancelling the job!
 ```

 <!--- TEST -->

 As you can see, only the first three coroutines had printed a message and the others were cancelled
-by a single  invocation of `job.cancel()`.
+by a single  invocation of `job.cancelAndJoin()`.
 So all we need to do in our hypothetical Android
 application is to create a parent job object when activity is created, use it for child coroutines,
 and cancel it when activity is destroyed.
+We cannot `join` them in the case of Android lifecycle,
+since it is synchronous, but this joining ability is useful when building backend services to ensure bounded
+resource usage.

 ## Channels